NLF and PAVN battle tactics: Main force confrontation

 PAVN/VC forces also faced American airmobile attacks in remoter areas, around their base camps and border sanctuaries.
 In these encounters PAVN regulars and VC main-force units confronted their opponents, which sometimes included airlifted ARVN elements.
-Typically, such airmobile operations involved preparation of fire support bases, carved out of jungle terrain.
+Typically, such airmobile operations involved preparation of fire support bases, carved out of forested terrain.
 Suitable areas (usually on high ground) were selected and heavily bombarded with artillery and airstrikes, then US engineers and security troops landed to commence construction of fortifications, bunkers, artillery emplacements and helicopter landing pads.
 The ability of helicopters to transport all the needed men and heavy equipment to almost any location gave American arms tremendous power and flexibility.
 Several of these firebases could be built relatively quickly and deliver devastating mutually supporting fire within a combat zone.
 Under the artillery umbrella, Marine and Army infantry deployed for combat.
 The versatility of helicopters enabled such forces to be resupplied and maneuvered to numerous points on the field of battle.
 Firebases could also be "leapfrogged" or shifted in response to an advance or operational needs.